 This course provides the student with a foundation in the subdisciplines of bacteriology, virology, parasitology, and immunology.
 The course is designed to examine common infectious diseases through a body-systems approach.
 Laboratory and tutorial sessions emphasize diagnostic microbiology.

-A fundamental study of the structure and growth of microorganisms and viruses.
-The roles of microbes in aquatic, terrestrial and human environments will be considered.
+A fundamental study of the structure, genetics, and growth of microorganisms, focusing on bacteria and viruses.
+The roles of microbes in the environments in which they exist will be considered.

 This course focuses on 1) the overall organization of the immune system, 2) the role of the immune system in combating diseases caused by common pathogens as well as adverse reactions of the immune system and 3) application of the basic knowledge of immunology to the field of infectious disease prevention and control by vaccines and treatment of cancer.
 The unique features of this course lie in its overall structure and delivery that will prepare the student for further in-depth learning in the field of immunology.

 NOTE This online course in infection and immunity is designed for students from various biological sciences and allied health backgrounds at all levels of post-secondary education and is recommended as a foundation course for students pursuing a life sciences career.